Dog Separation Anxiety: Free Tips to Help Stressed Dogs

 After going over rules, structure, how to reward desired behaviors (passive training) and some creative ways to exercise, I was ready to address the dog’s separation anxiety problem.

-I showed the guardians how to train a dog to stay which will build up their confidence and give the humans the opportunity to help the dog practice staying while they leave the room for progressively longer periods of time.
+I taught the guardians how to train a dog to stay.
+This will boost their confidence.
+It also lets the humans help the dog practice staying while they leave the room for longer periods.